 9 Police Act s.
 26(4.1).
-10 Police Act s.
-27.

 5. Overview of Board Member Positions, Roles and Board Committees

 The Board is composed of a member of Delta City Council, as appointed by Council, one individual from the community appointed by City Council, and up to seven individuals appointed by the Lieutenant Governor in Council.